frankiezafe/ofxBoostTween/README.md

 Have fun!

+## features ##

+*   repeat count or forever
+*   palindrome mode for repeat
+*   event system
+*   20 types of interpolation
+*   handle boolean, string, and callbacks
+*   time speed control (slow motion or fast forward) - negative times are not handled
+*   asynchronous or synchronous
+*   easy tweens accumulation on the same pointer
+*   reusable configurations of tweens
+*   destruction of tweens while running

 ## dependencies ##

 Tweener package is fully independant from openframeworks and rely on boost library for threading and callbacks management.